Configuring HashiCorp Vault as SSH Certificate Authority

 vault read -field=public_key ssh/config/ca > vault-ca.pub

-file is distributed to your VMs. - It allows your servers to verify certificates signed by Vault.
+This creates a single vault-ca.pub file that needs to be distributed to your servers.
+This public key allows your servers to verify certificates signed by Vault’s CA.

 # user-data.yaml